usgpo/bill-status/README.md

 ##Public Meetings##
 A technical meeting is scheduled to take place on Wednesday, April 27, 2016, from 10:30-12:00 in Washington, D.C., in the Cannon House Office Building conference room on the first floor near Congressman Lance's office (133).
 The meeting will be a follow-up to our December meeting.

+REMOTE PARTICIPATION: The Law Library of Congress has graciously agreed to host the BDTF’s April 27th meeting online.
+This will allow individuals who cannot join us in the Cannon House Office Building to attend tomorrow’s meeting remotely.
+The link to the meeting is https://login.icohere.com/LawLib?pnum=PMD47988.
+It will be available at approximately 10:15 in time for the 10:30 am meeting.

 A technical meeting to review sample Bill Status XML files and the draft XML User Guide took place on Tuesday, December 15, 2015, from 1:00-2:30 PM in Washington, D.C.
 For more information, please contact the Office of the Clerk at 202-225-7000.
 See also http://xml.house.gov/billstatusinbulk.htm.

 * Technology Timeline: http://xml.house.gov/resources/TechTimeline.htm